141 Main St., Vergennes, 802-877-2772

 492 Mountain Rd., Stowe, 802-253-5101

-Wood-fired pizzas, roasted meats and burgers accompany thoughtful cocktails and 25 beers on tap.
-Lunch on weekends only.
+Close to the slopes, chefs sling wood-fired pizzas, roasted meats and burgers to accompany thoughtful cocktails and 25 beers on tap.

 15 Center St., Burlington, 802-862-9647